23.04.21

 It is noteworthy to highlight that strength and power are different qualities.
 Strength is the ability to generate force.
 As children play and learn skills, they are also learning how to generate force within a specific activity – for example, hopping, skipping, jumping, and running.
 Also, remember that most of the strength (force) adaptations in young children will come through neuromuscular adaptations, where the nervous system can learn to recruit muscles, and to coordinate specific muscles in an effective order.

 Within a long-term athletic development programme, it is recommended that power is targeted throughout the different ages and stages of maturation - pre-and-post peak height velocity.
 For younger children, power can be developed throughout the fundamental movements.
-Activities such as hopping, skipping, and jumping hopefully make sense now, as they require both an aspect of strength, but expressed in a short time.
+For more mature children, and older children. it is recommended to combine resistance training with plyometrics, as concurrent resistance activities and plyometrics drills has been reported to develop power in short-sprints and jumping.

 Develop a Strong Foundation with Bodyweight and Strength Exercises